prp-e/search_engine/README.md

 For all those steps, I have plans.
 I haven't decided about the database I'll use yet, but I am almost sure how I'll perform search (funny, isn't it?) and about the crawler, I almost wrote the whole goddamn thing.

+## TODO

+- [ ] Find a suitable database for indexing crawled material.
+- [ ] Connecting this thing to a database

 ## Technologies Used

 * __Programming Language__: Python (Version 3.8 used, but there should be no problems for older or newer ones.)